Friction view

 Use cases for this view type include:

-• Conversion analysis: You can analyze conversions at each stage of the funnel, e.g. a retail checkout, account sign-up, subscription flow, or some other critical journey within your product experience.
+• Conversion analysis: You can analyze conversions at each stage of the funnel, such as a retail checkout, account sign-up, subscription flow, or some other critical journey within your product experience.
 By tracking the number of users who progress from one step to the next, you can identify bottlenecks that have unusual or undesired conversion rates.
 This information is valuable to understand where you can improve your product journey for immediate results.

 • Experimentation analysis: You can compare conversion rates across a funnel that has optional steps or steps where an A/B experiment is being run.
 This information can help you determine which variation of the funnel leads to the highest conversion rate so that you can encourage more users down that path.